ricaricabile/boxing-news-website/README.md

 # boxing-news-website

-This application fetches the latest boxing news using this api > https://newsapi.org/ The frontend used in this application is React JS and for the Backend Node JS with express js framework.
-This application uses React-Redux for state management.
-This application is running on Heroku see link > https://boxing-news-website-live-eb4bad6591ca.herokuapp.com/. to run application locally go to
+This application fetches the latest boxing news using this api > https://newsapi.org/ The frontend used in this application is React JS and for the Backend Node JS with express js framework. to run application locally go to
 **client
 server.js etc.**